-Public Works also is responsible for the enforcement of building regulations for public and private buildings and operates at ten regional permit offices providing building permits and inspection services.
-An average of 11,700 building permits with a valuation of about \$1.4 billion are issued annually and made available online via Public Works' interactive "Building Permit Viewer" website.
-During the second guarter of Fiscal Year 2020-21, 3,421 building permits were issued with a valuation of about \$525 million.
+Public Works is also responsible for the enforcement of building regulations for public and private buildings and operates at ten regional permit offices providing building permits and inspection services.
+An average of 12,309 building permits with a valuation of about \$1.7 billion are issued annually and made available online via Public Works' interactive "Building Permit Viewer" website.
+At the end of the second guarter of

+Fiscal Year 2020-21, there were 4,341 building permits issued with a valuation of approximately \$474 million.
+Of those building permits, there were 1,076 solar permits issued which yields an estimated yearly energy production of 18,148,530 kWh.
+This amount of solar energy is roughly the equivalent of 2,772 passenger vehicles removed from the road per year.
 In addition to online permit services, Public Works provides building official services for 14 cities through contract city services.

-Public Works also provides permit and inspection services for general construction, transportation, and filming activities within unincorporated County public rights of way and miscellaneous activities affecting Los

-Angeles County Flood Control District (LACFCD) facilities including confined space and underground inspection services for sewer and storm drain facilities.
-Public Works also provides permit and inspection services for activities in city public rights-of-way for three contract cities and transportation permit issuance for 22 contract cities.
-Approximately 4,200 encroachment and transportation permits were processed and nearly 8,200 inspections were performed this quarter.
+Public Works also provides permit and inspection services for general construction, transportation, and filming activities within unincorporated County public rights of way and miscellaneous activities affecting Los Angeles County Flood Control District (LACFCD) facilities including confined space and underground inspection services for sewer and storm drain facilities.
+Public Works also provides permit and inspection services for activities in city public rights-of-way for three contract cities and transportation permit issuance for 21 contract cities.
+Approximately 5,700 encroachment and transportation permits were processed and over 10,200 inspections were performed based upon the data collected from the end of the second quarter.